Huy-Ngo/acanban/docs/source/result.rst

 We have achieved almost all our goals, as proven by our results above.
-Unfortunately, due to some difficulties that will be explained below, we failed to design and implement important collaboration-related use cases.
+Unfortunately, due to some difficulties that will be explained below, we failed to design and implement important collaboration-related use cases as well as academic integration use cases.
 We will discuss our flaws and difficulties in this section.

 System's flaws